BidnessForB/node-etl/README.md

 ## Background

-Some [thoughts](https://github.com/BidnessForB/node-etl/blob/main/how-we-got-here.md) on the thought process and generally meandering path to create this hack
+Some [thoughts](https://github.com/BidnessForB/node-etl/blob/main/how-we-got-here.md) on the thought process and generally meandering path I followed to create this hack

 ## Getting Started
 ```bash